23 things you should know about VLOOKUP

 You can overcome this limitation by using INDEX and MATCH instead of VLOOKUP.

-If the lookup column contains duplicate values, VLOOKUP will match the first value only.
-If the first column in the table contains no duplicates, this obviously doesn't matter.
-However, if the first column does contain duplicate values, VLOOKUP will only match the first instance.
-In this example, we are using VLOOKUP to find a first name.
+In exact match mode, if a lookup column contains duplicate values, VLOOKUP will match the first value only.
+In the example below, we are using VLOOKUP to find a first name, and VLOOKUP is set to perform exact match.
 Although there are two "Janet"s in the list, VLOOKUP matches only the first:

 4. VLOOKUP is not case-sensitive